Bergmans IQ Test Copyright (c) Olov Bergman 2017, 2018 ,2019 Bergman Data Contact us

-Prepare for the Mensa IQ Test with the following tools:
+Test your IQ and prepare for Mensa IQ Tests with the following tools:

-- An IQ game based on hundreds of Mensa problems.
+A IQ game based on hundreds of Mensa IQ test problems.

-- A problem solver to learn the structure of Mensa problems
+A problem solver to learn the structure of Mensa IQ test problems

 Mensa, IQ and testing.